Red X iconGreen tick iconYellow tick icon

 History of the department

-The department has its beginnings within the Otago School of Mines formed in 1878; it then gained independence within the School of Mines and eventually found independence as a distinct department.
+The department itself has its origins within the Otago School of Mines formed in 1878.
+It later gained independence within the School of Mines and eventually found independence as a distinct department.

 Around 1927, the department moved to its current location in the building across the Quad from the clocktower/registry building.